Fixing A Flat Scene

 - Is there movement?
 Is there emotional movement?
 For example, I walk in to a meeting, I'm positive I'm going to get the promotion which will give me enough of a bonus to pay off the debt to the gangsters who have threatened me.
 I'm sure it's in the bag because I have dirt on my competitor.
 However, it backfires because unknown to me, the boss is sleeping with my competitor.
 Not only have I lost the promotion, but my boss is appalled I would use such underhanded tactics, so I'm fired.
 Suddenly things look negative, and I'm in big trouble.

 - Is the scene necessary?
 The toughest thing to decide sometimes.
 Often there are scenes that survive drafts because we love them so much when they really had no place.
 Pull the plug.
 Cut the chord.
 Stop wearing those old pants with the holes in them.
-I guarantee you, you won't miss the scene.
+I guarantee you, you won't miss the scene and I’m a firm believer that nothing ever dies in writing, it gets reimagined into the next project or elsewhere in this one.

 Ultimately it all comes back to character development.
-I hope some of these are helpful and help you to tell a better story.
+I hope some of these are helpful and help you to tell a story you’re proud of.